-Companies facing the need to process massive amounts of data in real time can now benefit from a robust and affordable range of in-memory computing solutions.
-From the simple and limited performance boost of in-memory database options to the more scalable and high-performing distributed architectures of in-memory databases (which replace existing databases), in-memory data grids (which integrate with existing databases), and in-memory computing platforms (which include data grids and much more), there is an appropriate product category for every use case.
-Understanding the distinctions among these categories is the key to making the best choice for any big-data or fast-data application requiring in-memory OLTP, OLAP or HTAP strategies.
+Companies that need to process massive amounts of data in real time can benefit from a robust and affordable range of in-memory computing solutions.
+From the simple and limited performance boost of in-memory options for disk-based databases to the scalable and high-performing distributed architectures of in-memory databases (which replace existing databases), in-memory data grids (which integrate with existing databases), and in-memory computing platforms, there are applicable solutions for every use case.
+Understanding the distinctions among these solution categories is the key to making the best choice for any big data or fast data application requiring in-memory OLTP, OLAP or HTAP strategies.